 Be Consistent With Consequences

-Order and routine bring predictability to a toddler, which makes them feel safe and they tend to be more behaved and calm, say Circle of Moms members like Missy Long.
+Order and routine bring predictability to a toddler, which makes them feel safe and they tend to be more behaved and calm, say readers like Missy Long.
 "This age is all about autonomy," she says.
 "They have realized that they have an opinion and they want their independence.
 Consistency is key.
 Be firm on what your expectations are.
 Toddlers need to know their boundaries.
 If they know that breaking rule 'A' always results in action 'A', they won't have reason to test it as much."

 Part of being consistent is creating logical consequences, says Kathleen B. "When she potties on the floor, make her help you clean it up," she says.
 "Once she has to help with the stinky mess, she will probably cease doing it."
 Teresa D. also believes it is important to be consistent with logical consequences.
 She too makes her toddlers clean up the mess when they potty on the floor.
 "They will probably realize it's disgusting enough to quit if they have to clean it.
 Just closely supervise to prevent bigger mess and then clean them up afterwards," she says.